bioconda/bioconda-recipes/docs/source/updating.rst

 be used to scan against existing recipes.

-Adding an attribute to the class with the suffix  ``_pattern`` allows the regular expression to be subsituted into other regular expressions.
-Any placeholders in those patterns can
+Adding an attribute to the class with the suffix  ``_pattern`` allows the regular expression stored in that attribute to be subsituted into other regular expressions using `{placeholder}` format placeholders.

 Take, for example, the `Bioconductor` hoster which is commented here for explanation purposes: